Vermont Labor Laws – Wage and Hour

 Vermont labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
 VT Stat.
-21:384; VT Dept. of Labor FAQs.
+21:384.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks